-You can monitor, reboot, upgrade, and complete many other actions on WatchGuard APs managed by your Firebox.
+You can monitor, reboot, upgrade, view and update the status of AP licenses, and complete many other actions on WatchGuard APs managed by your Firebox.

 - 1. Select Dashboard > Gateway Wireless Controller.
 The Gateway Wireless Controller page appears. - 2.
 Select the Summary tab.